cjacker/opensource-toolchain-fpga/README.md

 **Online mode**

-Use your browser to open https://digitaljs.tilk.eu/ and upload 'and_gate.v', press "Synthesize and Simulate!" button:
+Open https://digitaljs.tilk.eu/ and upload 'and_gate.v', press "Synthesize and Simulate!" button:

 <img src="https://user-images.githubusercontent.com/1625340/159402821-2a3c02c2-6ff2-4c92-a514-e6de77b56205.png" width="50%"/>

 **Vscode extentions**

-I never suggest editors should be used before, but Vscode with Verilog and digitalJS extensions is really a good solution to write Verilog codes, you can simulate/verify the verilog codes within vscode with digitalJS, it looks like:
+I never suggest which editor should be used before, but Vscode with Verilog and digitalJS extensions is really a good solution to write Verilog codes, you can simulate/verify the verilog codes within vscode with digitalJS, it looks like:

 <img src="https://user-images.githubusercontent.com/1625340/159403295-b87b2180-df69-4927-b19e-43da430b0160.png" width="50%"/>

 ## ghdl-yosys-plugin as VHDL frontend for yosys

-By default, Yosys support Verilog 2005 as its input. with 'ghdl-yosys-plugin', Yosys can take VHDL as its input.
+By default, Yosys support Verilog 2005 as its input. with 'ghdl-yosys-plugin', Yosys can use VHDL as its input.

 Installation: